winstontsai/RottenBot/README.md

 # RottenBot
-Bot to help edit Rotten Toatoes film ratings on the English Wikipedia.
+Bot to help edit Rotten Tomatoes film ratings on the English Wikipedia.